data01312022/LendingClub_Risk_Analytics/README.md

 - Import all require libraries
 - Import the loan data from 2007 to 2011 and data dictionary

-# Data cleaning & preperation:
+# Data cleaning & preparation:

 - Check the number of null values in the columns
 	It is observed that many columns have all the null values, these columns may be deleted